Here are some answers to frequently asked questions about nonmelanoma skin cancer.

-A: You should apply sunscreen everyday.
+A: Apply sunscreen every day.
 Ultraviolet rays can damage your skin even on cloudy days or in the winter.
-You should apply sunscreen 15 minutes before going outdoors and every couple of hours thereafter.
+Apply sunscreen 15 minutes before going outdoors and every couple of hours thereafter.
 Also reapply sunscreen after swimming, sweating, or toweling off.
 When outdoors, get even more protection by wearing tightly woven clothing and a wide-brimmed hat.

-Q: What do I look for during a skin self-examination?
+Q: What do I look for during a skin self-exam?

 A: Any change in your skin may be a sign of skin cancer.
 Check your skin regularly and become familiar with your skin and your pattern of moles and freckles.
 Pay close attention to moles larger than a pencil eraser.
 Note any pigmented areas that have changed color or size, as well as any growths that bleed, heal, and then bleed again.
 The more consistently you check your skin, the better you'll get at spotting any changes.
 If you find anything unusual, see your doctor right away.
 The earlier skin cancer is found, the better the chance for cure.

-Q: How do I do a skin self-examination?
+Q: How do I do a skin self-exam?

 A: Follow these steps:

 Look at the front and back of your body in the mirror, then raise your arms and look at your left and right sides.